cyberomin/cyberomin.github.io/_posts/2020-07-11-brand-loyalty.md

 Brands who are looking to build mindshare for a long time, especially within a certain income class should position themselves as aspirational brands.
 Little wonder why people begin to feel “cool” with themselves the moment the snag their first Apple product; iPhone, Watch, Mac, iPad.
 It’s the cool factor and satisfaction that these products give.

 ### Mechanics of the reward system
 In this case, these brands can use the loyalty/rewards system to build their own cool.
-For example, if every time you shopped at a certain location or make a certain transaction with someone organisation you get a point, these organisations can now begin to segment its user base based on point.
+For example, if every time you shopped at a certain location or make a certain transaction with some organisation you get a point, these organisations can now begin to segment its user base based on point.
 Let’s take a case simple scenario here.

 Customers with a certain amount of points will qualify for Bronze, Silver, Gold and Platinum.
 These points can now be converted for different things, in this case, I will suggest experiential.
 Bronze member can get a full body massage at a spa or a one-month gym membership, Silver members can get a one-month gym membership, Gold Members can get both a full body massage and a one-month gym membership.
 The platinum members can, on the other hand, get a full body massage, a one-month gym membership and a private networking event with other platinum members once a month for a quarter.